SamShowalter/CAMeLeon/README.md

 <a name = "dependencies"></a>
 # Dependencies

-**NOTE**: Current Cameleon requires a small edit of the Ray source code to work.
+**NOTE**: Currently Cameleon requires a small edit of the Ray source code to work.
 This edit patches a known bug in RLlib and should be patched within two weeks of this writing (2021.07.29) with a nightly wheel and eventually a stable release.
+UPDATE: Bug has been fixed but has not yet been pushed in a stable release

 **Python**:
 - `Python >= 3.8.0`